 BOK is a conference run by graduate students, for graduate students, covering a broad spectrum of inter and multi-disciplinary issues related to health, sport, and physical activity.
 All subject areas are encouraged to submit an abstract.
 BoK’s purpose is to provide early career researchers an opportunity to share research and engage in important conversations relevant to the field of kinesiology, sport, and physical education.

-To accomplish this objective and foster reflexive awareness, we are pleased to feature keynote speakers and student panelists specializing in decolonization, equity, diversity, and inclusion in research and innovation.
+To accomplish this objective and foster reflexive awareness, the conference features keynote speakers and student panelists specializing in knowledge translation and implementation sciences.

 Who Should Attend?

 The 2023 BOK conference is open to all graduate students (research and professional) and researchers.
 Programmers, policymakers and others are also encouraged to attend.

 The cost to register has been kept minimal through the gracious support of the Faculty of Kinesiology & Physical Education and the U of T KPE Graduate Society.

 For more information and to register, please visit the 2023 Bodies of Knowledge Conference website.